NkemdiAnyiam/CSCE-608_DatabaseSystems_AnonTales/README.md

 Note that the .env file in the project assumes that there is no password required to access the database.

 ## Creating database and generating random data
-1. In the /backend direction, open the .env file.
+1. In the /backend directory, open the .env file.
 2. Change CREATE_DB to from false to true.
 This will cause the backend code to recreate and repopulate the database when the code is run.
 3. Follow **Instructions** below.